AlessandroTaglieri/ADM-HW3/README.md

 * **collector.py**
 Allow to download all wikipedia pages in html files.
 * **parser.py**
 Allow to parse evry html page and save some infos into different tsv files.
-We have three different tsv file that we save in three different directory. <br>
-tsv= it contains all tsv files with no-preprocessed texts. <br>
-tsv_correct= it contains all tsv files with preprocessed texts. <br>
-tsv_correct2= it contains all tsv files with preprocessed texts.
-It contains also duplicate words.
-It's necessary about search3 to calculate TfIdf values. <br>
 * **index.py**
 Allow to create vocabulary and index needed for the search engines.
 Indices are saved into three different tsv files. <br>
 Index1: it's an index that matches every word (expressed with its term_id) to a list of document (that contain respective word in intro/plot). <br>